 Pinpointing relevant threats – “Have we been impacted?”

-Match tells you in seconds if a threat indicator was present in your historic event data months (even years) in the past.
+Match tells you in seconds if a threat indicator is present in real-time or found in your historical event data months (even years) in the past.

 - Search historical event logs going back five years or more